The Sea Interludes, Opera North, UK

 Overview:

 J&C Joel manufactured four sails for ‘the sea interludes’, an art installation which was part of Opera North’s Festival of Britten.
-This event celebrated the musical achievements of the English composer, conductor and pianist, Benjamin Britten.
-It was held in the Howard Assembly room at Opera North, within the Leeds Grand Theatre.
+The event celebrated the musical achievements of the English composer, conductor and pianist, Benjamin Britten.
+It took place in the Howard Assembly Room at Leeds Grand Theatre.

-To begin with, the four sails were manufactured from white Casement (CAS041) Each sail measured 3.1m with a 3.7m drop and featured pockets on the heading and base to fit onto the timber rail of the frame which served as the mast.
-Casement was used as an alternative to a projection screen.
-As a result, images of an orchestra and nautical scenes were projected onto the front and rear of the fabric, which worked brilliantly in the dimly lit room.
+To manufacture the sails, J&C Joel used white Casement (CAS041) Each sail measured 3.1m with a 3.7m drop and featured pockets on the heading and base to fit onto the timber rail of the frame which served as the mast.
+The team selected Casement as an alternative to a traditional projection screen.
+As a result, images of an orchestra and nautical scenes were projected onto the front and rear of the fabric.
+The material worked exceptionally well in the dimly lit room of ‘the sea interludes’ art installation.

 Before proceeding with full production, Opera North initially tested a sample sail made from Casement to confirm its suitability as a projection surface.
 Although the fabric is not typically used for this purpose, the trial was successful.
 Following this success, J&C Joel produced the remaining three sails.